drtamarojgreen/greenhouse_org/README.md

     *   Start development server: `npm run dev` (or equivalent)
 3.  **Wix Velo Development**: Utilize the integrated development environment within Wix for scripting and database management tasks.
 4.  **Documentation**: Refer to the `/docs` directory for comprehensive API references, system architecture diagrams, and operational workflows.

 ---

-## 🔐 Security & Compliance

-Adherence to stringent security and compliance standards is paramount for all public-facing services.
-We prioritize:
-- Data encryption in transit and at rest.
-- Regular security audits and vulnerability assessments.
-- Adherence to industry best practices for web application security.

----